Longhorn Cow Skulls For Sale

 - Is the skull ready to hang?

 - Are returns accepted, or refunds given?
-(When reading an item's description click the "Shipping & Policies" tab for this information.)
-On customized items, many sellers do NOT offer returns or refunds.
-However, each seller is different and sets their own policies.
+Each seller is different and sets their own policies.
 If you don't see the information be sure to ask the seller what their policies are before placing an order.

 - Does the seller have good feedback from previous buyers who have purchased from them?

-Etsy can be one of the best places around to find a truly unique, one-of-a-kind cow skull, but understanding what you are, and are not getting, with your purchase is key to a happy transaction.
-If you have any questions about a Longhorn cow skull be sure to ask the seller before you buy!
-Look for the "Ask a Question" button on the right-hand side of an item's description, to the right of the photo(s).
+eBay can be one of the best places around to find a really terrific cow skull, but understanding what you are, and are not getting, with your purchase is key to a happy transaction.
+If you have any questions about a Longhorn cow skull be sure to ask the seller before you bid or buy.
+Look for the "Ask a Question" link underneath the skull's description.

 About Longhorn Cow Skulls and the Texas Twist